When it comes to headaches, the difference between one rare type of head pain and more common conditions is a matter of night and day.

 If this sounds familiar, you may have hypnic headache syndrome, a disorder that happens only while you’re asleep and mostly affects women over 50.
 People who get these types of headaches typically have more than 10 of them in a month.

 Hypnic headaches are also called “alarm clock headaches,” because they usually happen at the same time of night, most often between 1 and 3 a.m.
-But they can sometimes interrupt daytime naps, too.
+These headaches rarely occur during daytime naps.

 The pain they cause can range from mild to severe.
 More severe pain is often described as throbbing.
 You also might have: